Links

 Priorities related to media development and journalism: Luminate prioritises delivering impact in four connected areas that underpin strong societies: Civic Empowerment, Data & Digital Rights, Financial Transparency, and Independent Media.
 The organisation seeks to defend a vibrant, free press that uncovers the truth and holds power to account.

-Through its International Fund for Public Interest Media Programme, Luminate calls on international donors and policy makers to recognize the urgency to increase funding to public interest media.
+Through its International Fund for Public Interest Media Programme, Luminate calls on international donors and policy makers to recognise the urgency to increase funding to public interest media.

 Geographical priorities: Based around the world, Luminate's partners range from pioneering entrepreneurs to courageous global campaigners.